 Use a multifaceted system that offers a central location for clear communication regarding compensation programs

-By following these best practices, companies can create a compensation plan that motivates account managers to drive revenue growth and customer retention, while also aligning with company goals and objectives.
+By following these best practices, companies can create a compensation plan that motivates account managers to drive revenue growth and customer retention while aligning with company goals and objectives.

 The Role of HR in Commission Plan Management for the Sales Team